Towards a Science of Scaling Agent Systems: Conclusion

 \section{Conclusion}

-This study quantifies scaling principles for agentic systems across 180 controlled experiments spanning three LLM families and four agentic benchmarks.
-We reveal that multi-agent performance is governed by quantifiable trade-offs: a tool-coordination trade-off where tool-heavy tasks suffer from coordination overhead, capability saturation where coordination yields diminishing returns beyond $\sim$45\% single-agent baselines, and architecture-dependent error amplification ranging from 4.4$\times$ (centralized) to 17.2$\times$ (independent).
-Performance gains vary dramatically by task structure, from +80.9\% on Finance Agent to $-$70.0\% on PlanCraft, demonstrating that coordination benefits depend on task decomposability rather than team size.
-We derive a predictive model ($R^2$=0.524) that achieves 87\% accuracy in selecting optimal architectures for held-out configurations.
-Out-of-sample validation on GPT-5.2, released after our study, confirms that four of five scaling principles generalize with MAE=0.071.
-These results provide practitioners with quantitative guidance for architecture selection based on measurable task properties.
+In this work, we empirically characterize how agent-system performance varies with coordination structure, model capability, and task properties across 260 controlled configurations spanning three LLM families and six agentic benchmarks.
+We identify capability saturation as the most robust scaling effect: coordination yields diminishing returns beyond $\sim$45\% single-agent baselines, a finding confirmed under both cluster-robust inference ($p=0.004$) and Holm--Bonferroni multiple-comparison correction ($p_{\text{Holm}}=0.018$).
+Two additional directional patterns emerge consistently across all six benchmarks: a tool-coordination trade-off where tool-heavy tasks suffer from coordination overhead, and architecture-dependent trace-level error amplification ranging from 4.4$\times$ (centralized) to 17.2$\times$ (independent).
+Performance gains vary substantially by task structure, from +80.8\% on Finance Agent to $-$70.0\% on PlanCraft, demonstrating that coordination benefits depend on task decomposability rather than team size.
+We derive a predictive model ($R^2{=}0.373$ across all six benchmarks; $R^2{=}0.413$ with a task-grounded capability metric) that achieves 87\% accuracy in selecting optimal architectures for held-out configurations.
+On held-out frontier models evaluated on BrowseComp-Plus, the framework remains reasonably calibrated for relative MAS performance prediction (MAS-only MAE=0.061; overall MAE=0.077), providing preliminary evidence of transfer within this benchmark rather than full cross-domain generalization.